InvoiceFox/InvoiceFox-superfolder/README.md

 ##print.cfg

-This file so far has only two settings.
-Then virtual name of your printer (you can create a specific name with specific settings and then use it here, at least on Linux).
+Config file for print command.
+It has 2 settings: virtual name of your printer (you can create a specific name with specific settings and then use it here, at least on Linux).
 And media type, for example A4 or Letter.

     printer:Samsung-color
     media:A4

+##download.cfg

+Config gile for download command.

+    domain:www.cebelca.biz
+    lang:si
+    doctitle:Račun%20št.

 #Plan